Ationet/ationetdocs/SiteSystemCommander-EN.md

 ![ationetTR](Content/Images/SiteSystemCommander/SiteSystem_secuencia2.svg)

 <ol>
 	<li>Mobile Payment Application (MPA) is activated by consumer.</li>
-	<li> MPA determines location and fueling point.</li>
+	<li>MPA determines location and fueling point.</li>
-	<li> MPA sends information to MPPA as an Authorization Request.</li>
+	<li>MPA sends information to MPPA as an Authorization Request.</li>
-	<li> MPPA optionally sends a Mobile Pump Reserve Request to the Site System to</li>
-reserve the fueling point.
+	<li>MPPA optionally sends a Mobile Pump Reserve Request to the Site System to reserve the fueling point.</li>
-	<li> Site System responds to the Mobile Pump Reserve Request.</li>
+	<li>Site System responds to the Mobile Pump Reserve Request.</li>
 	<li>The MPPA sends a Mobile Auth Request to the Site System.
-If generated, the
-validation code in the payload.</li>
+If generated, the validation code in the payload.</li>
-	<li> The Site System sends the Mobile Auth Response to the MPPA.</li>
+	<li>The Site System sends the Mobile Auth Response to the MPPA.</li>
 	<li>The MPPA sends the Authorization Response to the MPA.</li>
 	<li>Mobile Begin Fueling Response is sent from MPPA to Site System.</li>
-	<li>Site System sends a Mobile Loyalty Award Request message to give the MPPA the
+	<li>Site System sends a Mobile Loyalty Award Request message to give the MPPA the opportunity to adjust the rewards.
+This message is always sent after fueling as
-opportunity to adjust the rewards.
-This message is always sent after fueling as the final amount is not determined until fueling is complete.</li>
+the final amount is not determined until fueling is complete.</li>
-	<li>The MPPA sends a response to the Site System with the additional rewards
+	<li>The MPPA sends a response to the Site System with the additional rewards information.</li>
-information.</li>
-	<li>Site System sends Mobile Finalize Request to MPPA with completion
+	<li>Site System sends Mobile Finalize Request to MPPA with completion information.</li>
-information.</li>
 	<li>MPPA sends Completion Request to PFEP.</li>
 	<li>PFEP send Completion Response message to MPPA.</li>
 	<li>MPPA sends Mobile Finalize Response to Site System.
-Note: If additional or</li>
+Note: If additional or
-updated receipt information is included in this response, the Site System may need to regenerate the receipt information.
+updated receipt information is included in this response, the Site System may need to regenerate the receipt information.</li>
 	<li>Site System sends receipt information to the MPPA.</li>
 	<li> MPPA sends receipt information to MPA.</li>
 	<li>Site System prints the receipt (if applicable).</li>